n8n-io/n8n-docs/docs/doc2/doc2-with-infor/IDM-business-context-model.md

 When the import is successful, **Import XML file** is disabled.

-This is how the general information and attributes look like in IDM under the corresponding document type:
+This is what the general information and attributes look like in IDM under the corresponding document type:

 **Order Confirmation**